Bluedot-Innovation/documentation/docs/Point SDK/Android/Migration Guides/Migration guide to SDK 16 for Android.md

 ```

 #### **Add GeoTriggerEvent class in Proguard**
 Please add below rule to your ProGuard rules to preserve GeoTriggerEvent parameter names after obfuscation.
-This is crucial as GeoTriggerEvent is the new payload returned in the callback.
+This is crucial as GeoTriggerEvent is the new payload returned in the Entry and Exit callbacks.

 ```pro
 -keep class au.com.bluedot.point.net.engine.event.GeoTriggerEvent {*;}